Vasculitis

 Vasculitis Symptoms

-The symptoms of vasculitis vary depending on which type of vasculitis you have, the organs involved, and whether your condition is serious.
+The symptoms of vasculitis are different depending on the type of vasculitis you have, the blood vessels and organs involved, and whether your condition is serious.
 Some people may have few symptoms.
 Other people may become very sick.

-Sometimes the symptoms develop slowly, over months.
-The symptoms may also develop very quickly, over days or weeks.
-Some people have general symptoms, such as:
+Sometimes, the symptoms develop slowly over months.
+The symptoms may also develop very quickly over days or weeks.
+Not everyone will experience the common symptoms below.
+Some people will experience some, but not all of them.
+General symptoms of vasculitis include:

 • Tiredness